dojo/docs/dojox/date/hebrew.rst

 Hebrew calendar package
 -----------------------

-Hebrew calenadar package comprises of following three files:
+The Hebrew calendar package is comprised of following three files:

     * dojox.date.hebrew.Date implements logic of Hebrew calendar and provides support for date conversion between Gregorian and Hebrew calendars
     * dojox.date.hebrew.locale includes implementation of functions responsible for conversion between two possible representations of Hebrew date: String representation and Date object.
 It also provides date formatting capabilities.